-A relief effort began in 1888 to coordinate the outreach of churches in Fort Worth to aid the poor and dispossessed has continued, without interruption, for over 128 years.
-Union Gospel Mission of Tarrant County served as an auxiliary to local churches in order to meet the physical and spiritual needs of the "rabble of the city and the outcasts in the slum districts."
-So Bethel Mission became what is known today as Union Gospel Mission of Tarrant County.
+A relief effort began in 1888 to coordinate the outreach of churches in Fort Worth to aid the poor and dispossessed has continued, without interruption, for over 136 years.
+Union Gospel Mission of Tarrant County served as an auxiliary to local churches to meet the physical and spiritual needs of the "rabble of the city and the outcasts in the slum districts."
+Bethel Mission became what is known today as Union Gospel Mission of Tarrant County.
 Since the earliest days, preaching the Gospel has been the focus of the Mission.
-From the early 1900's through World War I, demand for UGM-TC services grew dramatically.
+From the early 1900's through World War I, the demand for the services provided by UGM-TC grew dramatically.
 Fort Worth's population had grown faster than the city could support.
-People requested food, clothing, shelter and guidance and UGM-TC freely ministered to those in need.
+People requested food, clothing, shelter, guidance, and UGM-TC freely ministered to those in need.

-For 90 years, the Mission was located in downtown Fort Worth.
-But, remaining there became no longer practical because of the age of the buildings and the vision of city leadership.
+For 90 years, the Mission was in downtown Fort Worth.
+But, remaining there no longer became practical because of the age of the buildings and the vision of city leadership.
 In 1979, the Mission moved from the business district to a new campus at 1331 E. Lancaster Avenue, the current location of the Neeley Building.
-As the century came to a close, the Mission expansion continued.
-In 1993, we added on to our Women's Center and in late 2002, the Board of Directors completed a successful capital campaign and opened the John & Jo Cox Facility, with housing for mothers and children experiencing homelessness, an expanded dining hall and kitchen, a chapel, an educational multi-purpose room and administrative offices.
+As the century ended, the Mission expansion continued.
+In 1993, we added on to our Women's Center and in late 2002, the Board of Directors completed a successful capital campaign and opened the John & Jo Cox Facility, with housing for families experiencing homelessness, an expanded dining hall and kitchen, a chapel, an educational multi-purpose room and administrative offices.